 It’s a good idea to revisit how their day was later on, ideally when you are together as a family.
 Questions such as “what was your favourite part of the day”, “who did you play with?” and “was there anything today that made you feel worried?” may elicit more thoughtful answers.
 Having some quality time to spend with family can reassure and regulate children so they are equipped to face the next day.

-Wishing all the little ones starting school next week a happy and healthy year.
+Wishing all the little ones starting school in the next weeks a happy and healthy year.
 Sending strength to those parents at the school gates who wave them off with a mixture of relief and sadness!

 - The Runaway iPad: Exploring Screen Time for Children - 22/09/2021